 Choosing perfume is a gut thing.
 You can read as much information about fragrance as you like, but until you smell a scent, it is impossible to know how you will experience it.
-In the run up to National Fragrance Week, STORIES by Eliza Grace supports The Fragrance Foundation’s vision of helping consumers make informed decisions when purchasing their scent.
-Here are a few things that might better equip you when buying perfume for yourself or as a gift.
+STORIES Parfums wants to help consumers make informed decisions when purchasing their scent.
+Here are a few things that might better equip you when buying perfume for yourself or as a gift:

 Consider the personality of the perfume wearer.
 If you are buying fragrance for yourself, think about the elements of your personality you would like to showcase.
 A blend containing Hesperedic facets, such as Bergamot, Grapefruit, Sweet Orange or Lemon, will convey a refreshing, uplifting message.
 Something featuring notes from the Balsamic Facet will tell a softer, richer story.
 Anything floral suggests femininity or provides balance for notes that are considered to be overly masculine.
 To tap into some of perfume’s more sensual notes you could choose fragrances featuring oriental notes, such as Vanilla, Sandalwood, Heliotrope and any of the Gum Resins.